 Not every Landed Cost will necessarily include all of these expenses, but it is important to keep all of them in mind when calculating the true cost of the parts and products you order.

 Rather than guessing about these important factors or calculating them by hand each time you place an order, wouldn’t it be nice to have all of that done for you accurately and automatically?
 Fishbowl calculates everything that goes into your Landed Costs, saving you a lot of time and making sure you know exactly how much you will be spending.

 Plus, Fishbowl integrates directly with UPS, so you can compare shipping rates and set up a shipment directly from the Fishbowl interface without having to open a Web browser.
 Fishbowl is an ideal solution to handle your shipping needs.
-Click the button below to get a free trial of Fishbowl right now.

 To calculate the landed cost of orders coming into the country from another country, you need to take into account the following fees and factors:

 - Crating, packing, and handling costs

 - Brokerage and logistical fees